michael0401/boxspringjs/API.md

 Authentication methods are built-in to the database object.
 Access to all but the `login` method are restricted to database objects created with administrative privilege.
 The format of the `authentication` object is shown below:

 > The `signUp` method can be run anonymously to allow users to create their own accounts. __Therefore there is no need for the application to store an administrative password that could be hacked__.
-The `get`, `update`, and `delete` methods require administrative privilege on the system to fulfill their requests.
+The `fetch`, `update`, and `delete` methods require administrative privilege on the system to fulfill their requests.

 <a name="authentication-object" />